MikroElektronika/mikrosdk_click_v2/clicks/efuse7/README.md

 ### Application Init

-> Initialization of click module and UART log, then performing default configuration and setting a current limit to 1A.
+> Initialization of Click module and UART log, then performing default configuration and setting a current limit to 1A.

 ```c